tvillega/transmission-lever/README.md

 The goal is to have a friendly wrapper with proper docstrings that is modular and extendable.

-If a PR use case is generic enough it is moved into `extra`.
+If a PR use case is generic enough it will be added to `extra`.

 ### How to use?